yoshimii/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+1. Express routing and middleware.

 - [ ] Describe Middleware?
+2. Middleware is a function that the request and response object then executes some code.
+Once it’s done it either ends the request-response cycle or it calls the next middleware function with the variable named next().

 - [ ] Describe a Resource?
+3. A resource is anything available on the web.
+They are identified with the Uniform Resource Identifier.

 - [ ] What can the API return to help clients know if a request was successful?
+4. APIs can return status codes to determine If a request was successful.
+Some common ones when using CRUD operations are: 200 – Ok, 201 – Created, 204 – No Content, 400 – Bad Request, 404 – Not found.

 - [ ] How can we partition our application into sub-applications?

+5. We can use express Router to partition our application into sub-applications.
+Router is a top-level object which creates a new router and it’s a way to create an express app which only contains Express’ middleware and routing functions.
+Once created you can add middleware and HTTP method routes (CRUD operations) to it.

 ## Project Setup